huwb/cambridge-gamegig-2019-workshop-unity/README.md

 The documentation will have details on what these properties do and we won't go through them in detail here.

 However a notable option we have selected is the *Is Kinematic* option.
 This will disable the dynamic physics simulation on this object.
 It won't roll around by itself, or fall under gravity.
 One might ask why we use a rigidbody component?
-For one critical reason - our hurdle that the player needs to jump over will be a *Trigger* that will fire an event on overlaps, and this overlap detection is driven through the physics engine.
+For one critical reason - our obstacle that the player needs to jump over will be a *Trigger* that will fire an event on overlaps, and this overlap detection is driven through the physics engine.
 Our player must have a rigidbody attached so that it is registered with the physics engine, without this no overlap will be detected.

 ## Behaviour